90+ Natural Food Dye Alternatives for Sensory Activities

 Image Credit: © LOVE_LIFE via Canva.com

-Looking to naturally colour your food red?
-Here are some natural ingredients you can use instead of synthetic food colouring:
+Looking to naturally color your food red?
+Here are some natural ingredients you can use instead of synthetic food coloring:

-These red food colouring alternatives can also colour food pink when used in smaller quantities!
+These red food coloring alternatives can also color food pink when used in smaller quantities!

 Picture of carrots.